-Protractor is an E2E test framework for AngularJS apps testing.
-It is a Node.js program which works on top of WebDriverJS.
+Protractor is an E2E test framework for AngularJS app testing.
+It is a Node.js program that works on top of WebDriverJS.
 Protractor was developed by the Angular team for testing angular.
 It recognizes Angular’s processes and waits for them to complete.
 As a result, the browser “sleep” time is optimized and the tests run faster in Protractor testing.

-If you visualize Selenium and Protractor’s diagrammatically, protractor encapsulates all of Selenium.
-Since Protractor is built on Selenium base, all the functionalities of selenium are also available for Protractor testing.
+If you visualize Selenium and Protractor diagrammatically, protractor encapsulates all of Selenium.
+Since Protractor is built on a Selenium base, all the functionalities of selenium are also available for Protractor testing.

 The protractor is very tightly coupled with AngularJS and therefore is able to optimize wait and reduce wait time.
 It also has commands like `browser.waitForAngular()` to wait until the cycle is done before continuing on.
 Because of these functionalities in Protractor, you can avoid waiting (Explicit or Implicit) for business logic to process.

 With Protractor testing, the test script runs using Node.js.
-Protractor runs one extra command before performing an action on the browser to make sure that the browser application which is being tested has stabilized.
+The protractor runs one extra command before performing an action on the browser to make sure that the browser application which is being tested has stabilized.
 For example: